Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Analysis of NN scattering

+where $j = \text{max}(2,k+1)$.
+Note that this expression provides an estimate of the systematic truncation uncertainty but it does not have a strict probabilistic interpretation.
+However, it makes minimal assumptions regarding the nature of $c_n$ and the underlying probability distribution from which the $c_n$ are drawn.
+On the other hand, if one assumes that the expansion coefficients are drawn from a Gaussian distribution, the BUQEYE collaboration showed that the EFT truncation uncertainty, when summed to infinite order, also follows a Gaussian distribution whose variance is given as~\cite{Wesolowski:2018lzj}

+where $\Bar{c}^2$ is the root mean square of the expansion coefficients $c_n$ up to order k.
+Equation~\eqref{eq:buqeye} holds in the limit where all correlations across different kinematic points are ignored, see Ref.~\cite{Wesolowski:2018lzj} for the corresponding expression in the fully correlated limit.
+Assuming that experimental uncertainties are also Gaussian distributed, the BUQEYE approach leads to a Gaussian model for the likelihood function,

-where the product over $i$ indicates a product over all considered partial waves and kinematic variables (lab energies).
-The variable $X$ denotes an observable which, in this case, is the phase shift for a given lab energy and partial wave.
-The uncertainty $\sigma_i$ receives two contributions,
+where $\sigma^2_{i,\text{BUQEYE}} = \sigma_\text{i,exp}^2 + \sigma_\text{i,theo,BUQEYE}^2$.
+The product over $i$ indicates a product over all considered partial waves and kinematic variables (laboratory energies).
+The variable $X$ denotes an observable which, in this case, is the phase shift for a given laboratory energy and partial wave.
+This likelihood function, along with priors that enforce naturalness of the LECs, was extensively used in Bayesian analyses of phase shifts in Ref.~\cite{Wesolowski:2018lzj}.

-where $\sigma_\text{i,exp}$ are taken to be the uncertainties provided by the NPWA~\cite{Stoks:1993tb} and the $\sigma_\text{i,theo}$ represent theoretical uncertainties.
-In this work, we model these uncertainties as the EFT truncation uncertainty, since other sources of theoretical uncertainties are subdominant~\cite{Epelbaum:2014efa}.
-We assume that the truncation uncertainty can be well represented by the prescription of Epelbaum et al.~\cite{Epelbaum:2014efa} (EKM), which was shown in Ref.~\cite{Keller:2020qhx} to give very similar uncertainty estimates in matter when compared with the more involved Gaussian process algorithms for uncertainty estimation~\cite{Drischler:2020hwi,Drischler:2020yad}.
-The EKM truncation uncertainty for the observable $X$ at N$^3$LO is given as